-Speaker: Ashley Alred, Education Program Leader, Cary Institute of Ecosystem Studies
+Speaker: Ashley Alred, Education Program Leader at Cary Institute

-This will be an interactive presentation geared toward educators of middle and high school students from any type of learning environment (public, private, homeschool, or others).
+This was an interactive presentation geared toward educators of middle and high school students from any type of learning environment (public, private, homeschool, or others).

-This event is part of 'Hudson Valley Climate Solutions Week' – a collaboration among local organizations working to focus attention on the climate emergency and develop innovative ways to address it.
-Explore the full offering of related events here.
+This event was part of 'Hudson Valley Climate Solutions Week' the week of October 19, 2021 – a collaboration among local organizations working to focus attention on the climate emergency and develop innovative ways to address it.